thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 A GitHub action will process the documentation markdown files to build the central data file.
 A good potential fit is the current documentation parser `github-readme-sync` tool.

 Some of the fields will be checked for validity and fail the build if they are incorrect.
-Notably, `status`, `size` and `rfc` must have the correct values.
+Notably, `status`, `estimated-scope` and `rfc` must have the correct values.

+A page in the future work section of the docs will list all the allowable fields for tags / skils / etc...

 All values are optional and the downstream consumers should be able to function even if data is missing.